The Last Rocket: Critical reception

 The Last Rocket was met with widespread critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 82, based on six reviews.

-In a positive review, Clayton Tomlinson of Exclaim! praised The Last Rocket for its "themes, storytelling and is a powerful example of Takeoff's skills as a rapper", noting it as a superior solo effort than fellow Migos member Quavo's debut album Quavo Huncho.
+In a positive review, Clayton Tomlinson of Exclaim! praised The Last Rocket for its "themes [and] storytelling."
+Tomlinson described The Last Rocket as a powerful example of Takeoff's skills as a rapper," and described the album as superior to that of fellow Migos member Quavo's debut album Quavo Huncho.
 Hip hop magazine XXL wrote that "Although large swaths of the lyrical content here could slip seamlessly onto a Migos project, Takeoff's nimble flow and dextrous wordplay is a treat.
 From a pure rapping perspective, Takeoff is establishing himself as Migos' most dangerous weapon, for however much that's worth".
 Sam Moore of NME commended the album's runtime and Takeoff's performance: "The record's 35-minute duration feels typical of Takeoff's more humble approach to business, and, while he does occasionally play it rather safe (see the by-the-numbers brag'n'trap of "Soul Plane" and the drowsy lead single "Last Memory"), his debut solo album still manages to more or less prove that, given the chance, Takeoff is capable of standing out on his own."
 Daniel Spielberger of HipHopDX concluded: "With its brevity and risk-taking, The Last Rocket succeeds at illustrating Takeoff's talents.
 Though there's no outright banger and some filler, this solo album serves as a glimmer of hope for the longevity of hip hop's current favorite trio."

 In a negative review, Trey Alston of Highsnobiety criticized Takeoff's lack of individuality in comparison to other Migos members: "Takeoff's dull delivery, uninspired bars, and mostly uniform beats make what could have been the album that fueled the fire of diehard fans instead a body of work that confirms the critical consensus.
 The Last Rocket is a scary indicator that either Takeoff is scared to reinvent the wheel so he's trying it in small doses, or there really isn't any stone left unturned for him and Migos on the whole.
 There are hints of brilliance here that if expanded upon, showcase that there's some hope for Migos yet.
 But Takeoff's latest is more yawn-inducing than mesmerizing on all fronts; in rap, that's like signing a death warrant on your career.
 And this is a debut solo album, for Christ's sake.
 It looks like that rocket is lost in the atmosphere; let's just hope it doesn't come crashing back down."